 Nathan Allen, Administration

 Nathan Allen, the Office Manager of Clavier-Werke South, works in his studio office Monday – Friday, 12:00 – 6:00.
 Nathan is available to take messages for teachers and answer general questions about lessons and scheduling either by phone or in person.
-Nathan lives in the Austin area with his wife Shauna and their daughter Riley.
+Nathan lives in the Austin area with his wife Shauna and their daughters Riley and Colbie Rose.

 Jonathan Carbin, Cellist